GoogleCloudPlatform/gcp-service-broker/docs/use.md

  * `topic_name` _string_ - Name of the topic.
 Default: `a generated value`
  * `subscription_name` _string_ - **Required** Name of the subscription.
- * `is_push` _boolean_ - Are events handled by POSTing to a URL?
+ * `is_push` _string_ - Are events handled by POSTing to a URL?
 Default: `false`
  * `endpoint` _string_ - If `is_push` == 'true', then this is the URL that will be pused to.
 Default: ``
- * `ack_deadline` _integer_ - Value is in seconds.
+ * `ack_deadline` _string_ - Value is in seconds.
 Max: 600 This is the maximum time after a subscriber receives a message before the subscriber should acknowledge the message.
 After message delivery but before the ack deadline expires and before the message is acknowledged, it is an outstanding message and will not be delivered again during that time (on a best-effort basis).
 Default: `10`

 ## Binding